Add this easy, delicious Baked Denver Omelet to your breakfast menu for a warm, hearty, protein filled way to start the day!

 Shortly after that diagnosis, came unexplained spikes in my blood sugar.
 After going through a battery of tests, some more than once, I didn’t meet the criteria for a diagnosis of diabetes nor even pre-diabetes according to my endocrinologist.

 But the crazy symptoms lead me to eat a cleaner diet, which included upping my protein intake and decreasing my simple carbs.
 Bye, bye cookie dough binges!
 I feel a heck of a lot better when I don’t cheat.
-This cookbook is ideal for those folks, like me, trying to cut back on their sugar intake.
+This cookbook is ideal for those folks, like me, trying to cut back on their sugar and simple carbohydrates intake.

 How to Bake an Omelet